Neetre/qrcode_admin/README.md

 ## Description

+This project contains multiple scripts that allow you to generate and read QR codes, and also to manage a database of QR codes.

+**qrcode_admin.py** is the main script that allows you to generate and read QR codes.
-This is a simple python script that generates and reads QR codes.
+**qrcode_val.py** is a script that initializes an API for validating QR codes.
-It uses the `qrcode` and `opencv-python` libraries.
+**data_manager.py** is a script that allows you to manage the data in the database.

 ## Installation